 Legal, ethical, moral and social issues are discussed in order for students to become responsible programmers and users.
 The rise of Facebook and Twitter is just the beginning of the story when it comes to social media.
 Artificial intelligence is an area that pupils find fascinating and we look at the ethical implications of developing this technology.

 A major part of the course is programming and this includes a non-examined assessment programming project.
 Unlike the GCSE, this counts as 20% of the final grade and students are encouraged to choose their own brief to deliver a usable real-world application.
 A range of programming languages can be chosen for the project

 The academy has a suite of powerful workstation computers with a wide range of software, able to support a wide variety of app and application development and learning in such areas as operating system installation and server-side development.

 The Academy’s general entry criteria of a minimum of five 4s at GCSE apply.
+A grade 5 in Maths and a grade 5 in Computing/Computer Science (not ICT) and/or science is needed to study Computer Science at A Level.
 You do not have to have studied GCSE Computer Science to enrol in the A level course.

 Apply for This Course

 Use our online application form available here.